 Reasons for using a pollution mask

-Smog and pollution in towns and cities contain many harmful chemicals and particles which a pollution mask for running can protect you against.
+Smog and pollution in towns and cities contain many harmful chemicals and particles which an anti pollution mask for running can protect you against.

 - In towns and cities there is a higher concentration of exhaust fumes and with the population growing and more cars on the road, these fumes are likely to increase.
 While these fumes often don’t smell very nice, exposure to them can also result in health problems.
 Exhaust fumes contain carbon dioxide and inhaling this can cause symptoms resembling a cold.
 At higher concentrations it can also cause dizziness and nausea.
 Exhaust emissions also contain hydrocarbons and nitrogen oxide which can cause headaches and nausea and they can also be linked to more serious illnesses.
 The filtration system on a pollution mask will filter out almost all of these gases, protecting you from the potentially harmful consequences.